praritagarwal/Visualizing-CNN-Layers/README.md

 Based on the discussion in [this](https://distill.pub/2017/feature-visualization/) post.

+In all the trials listed below I considered the activation of unit 11 in the output of 'inception4a' layer of GoogLeNet, unless stated  otherwise.

 ### Trial 1: Naive application of activation maximization

  - This resulted in a high frequency image similar to Fig. 2b in [this](https://arxiv.org/pdf/1904.08939.pdf) paper.
 It was hard to recognize the features learnt by the layer from this image.